infinitered/ChainReactApp2023/README.md

 ## Notes

 - Only make JavaScript changes OTA
-- Any native code changes, app.config.ts or Expo SDK update will require a store publish
+- Any native code changes, `app.config.ts` or Expo SDK update will require a store publish

 ## Steps

-1. Make the necessary JavaScript changes
+1. Make the necessary JavaScript changes<br/>
    a.
-For a `preview` build, this can just be done locally (with uncommitted changes) or from another git branch
+For a `preview` build, this can just be done locally (with uncommitted changes) or from another git branch<br/>
    b.
 For a `production`, you'll likely be in some release candidate branch or `main` branch after things have been QA'd
 2. Create the EAS update branch `eas update --branch [update branch name] --message "info about the update"`
    - _This packages up the current project code and uploads it as a package to EAS as an update_